WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-19-Testing-the-new-user-scenario.markdown

 Documentation review as a new user
 ========================================
-Not mentioned in the plan, I waited until I started testing before I read the product documentation.
-I made finding and reading the documentation part of the test itself, as I felt that was something a new user would likely do.
+Not mentioned in the plan, I waited until I started testing before I read the product
+<a href="https://testrigor.com/docs/language">documentation</a>.
+I made finding and reading the documentation part of the test
+itself, as I felt that was something a new user would likely do.

 > Product documentation is an important part of the user experience, and a valuable